Aaroh-Mystogan/Monty-Hall-Game/README.md

 # Monty-Hall-Game
-This game is a pictorial representation of Monty Hall Prolem Algorithm.
+This game is a pictorial representation of Monty Hall Problem Algorithm.